ritikpoonia/Simple-Wage-Calculator/README.md

 # Simple-Wage-Calculator
+Hi My name is Ritik Poonia.
+I am new to this programming world and i have great in programming.
-This is Simple Wage Calculator that will Calulate your Net Pay
+This is Simple Wage Calculator that will Calulate your Net Pay that i have made with the use of basic level of C Language.